petersatsuse/azure-compute-docs/articles/virtual-machines/vm-applications-how-to.md

 ms.custom: devx-track-azurepowershell, devx-track-azurecli
 ---

-# Create and deploy VM Apps
+# Create and deploy VM Application

-VM Apps are a resource type in Azure Compute Gallery that simplify management, sharing, and global distribution of applications for your virtual machines.
-[Learn more about VM Apps](./vm-applications.md)
+VM Application are a resource type in Azure Compute Gallery that simplifies management, sharing, and global distribution of applications for your virtual machines.
+[Learn more about VM Application](./vm-applications.md)

 ## Prerequisites